forrest-orr/moneta/README.md

   processes to search for selected memory.
 This operation requires read/query access to the specified process.

-Memory selection type: -m ["block", "process", or "suspicious"]
+Memory selection type: -m ["block", "*", or "suspicious"]
   + Block selection type:
     The block containing the specified memory address will be selected for enumeration and/or dumping.